Last updated October 26, 2020

 Like other countries, the US is a big country, with virus trends that fluctuate according to where you’re living or visiting.
 Some US states have maintained low numbers and are looking like they’ll continue to do so, while others have seen dramatic spikes that keep going up and up.

-If we assigned states our color-code system purely based on virus cases (and didn’t consider other factors), we’d have states in the Green (looking ready for a Fall 2020 program) while a handful of others (like Florida, Texas, Arizona and others) would be in Yellow … still waiting for things to change before ILP semesters could head there.
+If we assigned states our color-code system purely based on virus cases (and didn’t consider other factors), we’d have states in the Green (looking ready for a Spring 2021 program) while a handful of others would be in Yellow … still waiting for things to change before ILP semesters could head there.

 Every country is taking a different approach to shutdowns and restrictions